February 7, 2018

 Dave Chen is a Principal and Chairman of Equilibrium.
 He leads the firm’s strategy and product development process.
 His primary duty is to ensure the growth of the firm and team while continuing its culture and shared values.
 He serves on Equilibrium’s Board of Directors.

-Previously, Mr. Chen was a general partner at OVP Venture Partners (2000–2007).
+Previously, he was a general partner at OVP Venture Partners (2000–2007).
 He served on the board of @mobile prior to its acquisition by Software.com.
 He served on the board of HNC Software until it was merged with FICO in 2002 (NASDAQ:HNCS, now NYSE:FIC).
-Mr. Chen founded GeoTrust (acquired by VeriSign 2006) and The Ascent Group; other roles include, Mentor Graphics, McKinsey & Company, and Solectron.
+Dave founded GeoTrust (acquired by VeriSign 2006) and The Ascent Group and has also held roles at Mentor Graphics, McKinsey & Company, and Solectron.